betoalien/PardoX/js_validation/pardox/README.md

 **The Speed of Rust.
 The Simplicity of JavaScript.**

 PardoX is a high-performance DataFrame engine for Node.js.
-A single **Rust core** handles all computation — CSV parsing, arithmetic, database I/O, and sorting — exposed to JavaScript through [koffi](https://koffi.dev/) FFI.
+A single **Rust core** handles all computation — CSV parsing, arithmetic, database I/O, sorting, GroupBy, Window functions, and more — exposed to JavaScript through [koffi](https://koffi.dev/) FFI.
 No Python.
 No native Node addons to compile.
 No database drivers.

-> **v0.3.1 is now available.** Native database connectivity for PostgreSQL, MySQL, SQL Server, and MongoDB.
-Full Observer export.
-GPU sort.
-All from Node.js.
+> **v0.3.2 is now available.** PRDX streaming to PostgreSQL (150M rows validated), GroupBy, String & Date ops, Window functions, Lazy pipeline, SQL over DataFrames, WebAssembly, Encryption, Data Contracts, Time Travel, Arrow Flight, Linear Algebra, REST Connector — all from Node.js.

 ---